Toraastrta/toraastrta/README.md

 ---

-### How I tend to build
+How I tend to build

-- **Deterministic over clever.** If a result cannot be reproduced, it cannot be defended.
+Deterministic over clever.
+If a result cannot be reproduced, it cannot be defended.
 I removed an LLM from the detection path on purpose and replaced it with parsers and rules
-- **Run where the data is.** Local process, inside the customer's Atlassian tenant, inside Shopify's own function runtime — the architecture that doesn't require trust is usually also the simpler one
+Run where the data is.
+A local process, the customer's own Atlassian tenant, Shopify's function runtime.
+Not sending data anywhere is simpler than securing the pipe that sends it
-- **Ship it.** Seven marketplace reviews across Microsoft, Eclipse, JetBrains, Atlassian, Shopify, Google and npm.
-Getting something approved and installable is a different skill from getting it working, and I wanted both
+Finish it.
+Getting something reviewed, approved and installable is a different skill from getting it working.
+Live on the VS Code Marketplace, Open VSX, the Atlassian Marketplace, the Shopify App Store, the Chrome Web Store and npm